RyanJarv/ryanjarv.github.io/_posts/sar/2024-05-06-sar-4-bypassing-session-expirations-and-revocations.md

 Due to eventual consistency in IAM, the revocation policy will take some amount of time to apply to active sessions.
 Despite this, the `[policy creation time]` value in the session revocation template previously resolved to the time at which the policy was applied, not when it took effect, which, in my testing is typically about six seconds later.

-This delay means calling `sts:AssumeRole` within this small window in a short loop (shown below) will elude revocations assuming this further behavior is not subsequently detected.
+This delay means calling `sts:AssumeRole` within this small window in a short loop (shown below) will bypass revocations assuming this further behavior is not subsequently detected.

 ![sar-role-juggling](/images/sar-role-juggling.png)
-***The image above shows Implicit SAR Role Juggling previously capable of eluding both session revocation and expiration.***
+***The image above shows Implicit SAR Role Juggling previously capable of bypass both session revocation and expiration.***

 Alternatively, it's worth noting that the web revocation IAM event only takes two seconds to be delivered through Event Bridge and SQS.
 With IAM events configured to send to SQS, it was also previously possible to use the revocation event as a trigger to refresh the session instead of constantly refreshing the current session every few seconds.